pascaldekloe/colfer/README.md

 ## Compatibility

 Name changes do not affect the serialization format.
-Deprecated fields can be renamed to clearly discourage its use.
+Deprecated fields should be renamed to clearly discourage their use.
+For backwards compatibility new fields must be added to the end of colfer structs.
+Thus the number of fields can be seen as the schema version.

 The following changes are backward compatible.
 * New fields at the end of Colfer structs